shivathapaa/Nepali-Date-Picker/sample/jsApp/README.md

 @nepali-date-picker/web-component   -> js/packages/web-component/dist/index.js
 ```

 That output does not exist until the packages are built, so build first, then run the sample.
-The
-`base` is relative so the built site works both from a domain root and nested under `/demo`.

 ## Running